I am a software engineer. I have been working with C++, MFC, and net technologies for 15 years. I like video games and reading books.

 In the Main function using Console.WriteLine(), informative message is given to the user.
-The thread start begins, once user hits the Enter Key button.
-Code is below:
+The thread start begins, once the user hits the Enter Key button.
+The code is below:

 The above code snippet can be explained through the depiction below.

-In the above picture Marker 1 shows that we are holding the reference to the thread instance T1 of type “Thread”.
+In the above picture, Marker 1 shows that we are holding the reference to the thread instance T1 of type “Thread”.
 Marker 2 shows that we are creating the “ThreadStart” delegate and supplying that to the constructor of the Thread class.
 Also note that we are creating the delegate by providing the function that runs on this thread T1.
-The same way we are making the CountVar2_Thread() function to run on Thread instance T2.
+In the same way, we are making the CountVar2_Thread() function run on Thread instance T2.

-Finally we are starting the Threads by calling Start() method.
-The start method then invoke the delegate to call the supplied function.
-Now the function runs the thread which is started by "Start()" method call.
+Finally, we are starting the Threads by calling Start() method.
+The start method then invokes the delegate to call the supplied function.
+Now the function runs the thread, which is started by "Start()" method call.
 Have a look at the code below:

-The above timing chart shows that Main thread started the Thread T1 first and then Thread T2.
-After certain point in time, we can say that all three threads (Main, T1, T2) are served by the CPU by means of executing the instruction sets involved in it.
+The above timing chart shows that the Main thread started the Thread T1 first and then Thread T2.
+After a certain point in time, we can say that all three threads (Main, T1, T2) are served by the CPU by means of executing the instruction sets involved in it.
 This time period (All three threads are busy) is shown as yellow block.
-While thread T1 and T2 are busy in counting the numbers & spitting it on the console window, Main thread quits after printing the Resetting Console Window message.
+While threads T1 and T2 are busy counting the numbers & spitting them on the console window, the Main thread quits after printing the Resetting Console Window message.
 We can see a problem here.
-The intention is to reset the console window Foreground color to its original state after T1 and T2 finishes.
-But, the Main Thread continues its execution after spawning the thread and quits before T1 and T2 exits (Time t1 is well ahead of t2 & t3).
+The intention is to reset the console window Foreground color to its original state after T1 and T2 finish.
+But the Main Thread continues its execution after spawning the thread and quits before T1 and T2 exit (Time t1 is well ahead of t2 & t3).

-The Console.ResetColor();called by the Main thread is overwritten by T1 and T2 and whichever thread finishes last leaves the console window with the foreground color set by it.
-In the above picture, we can see even though Main thread halts at time t1, Thread T1 continues till t2 and Thread T2 continues till t3.
+The Console.ResetColor(); called by the Main thread, is overwritten by T1 and T2, and whichever thread finishes last leaves the console window with the foreground color set by it.
+In the above picture, we can see even though the Main thread halts at time t1, Thread T1 continues till t2 and Thread T2 continues till t3.
 The green block shows T1 and T2 execution happening in parallel.
 We actually don’t know which thread will finish first (T1 or T2?).
-When all thread quits, Operating system removes the program from memory.
+When all threads quit, the operating system removes the program from memory.